Terms and conditions

-We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself and any principal whom you may represent.
+We are entitled to refuse to act for you if you fail to supply appropriate verification of identity for yourself and any principal whom you may represent.

 As advised in our client care documents as part of your acceptance of our terms and conditions and in order to facilitate the opening of your matter you understand that we will undertake a search with Experian for the purposes of verifying your identity.
 To do so Experian may check the details you supply against any particulars on any database (public or otherwise) to which they have access.
 They may also use your details in the future to assist other companies for verification purposes.
 A record of the search will be retained.

-Solicitors are not allowed to disclose information about a client’s affairs without the client’s authority.
+Solicitors should not disclose information about a client’s affairs without the client’s authority or as a result of a legal obligation.
 By accepting these terms and conditions of business you authorise us to disclose to other parties in the transaction and, if applicable, to all other parties in the chain of transactions and their agents and advisers all information which we have in relation to your involvement in the transaction including any related sale or mortgage and other financial arrangements and wishes as to dates for exchange and completion.
 You may withdraw this authority at any time but if you do so you should appreciate that we will inform the other party or parties and their agents that this authority has been withdrawn.